Eli1771/resources_for_ventures/test/spec.md

 -can log in as a student with Facebook
 -Can log in as a teacher with facebook
--Only teachers can create materials
--Only teachers can create materials within a course level -Only teachers can create assignments
 -Teachers see a list of all students in their course level -All show pages are exclusive to current user